AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 plt.show()
 ```
-### Code for Figure 17: Volumetric Determination of Flow Rate
+### Code for Figure 16: Volumetric Determination of PACl Flow Rate
-Below is the code used to describe the relationship between the change in height of the PACl constant head tank and the effluent flow rate, determined volumetrically by measuring the time to fill a graduated cylinder to 10 mL.
+Below is the code used to describe the relationship between the change in height of the PACl constant head tank and the PACl flow rate, determined volumetrically by measuring the time to fill a graduated cylinder to 10 mL.
 ```Python
 #Volumetric Determined Average Flow Rate of PACl vs. Height
 #Second redesign of system (microbore tubing dripping into T system)